Medical Laboratory Technology

 • Employment Rate:

-100% of graduates for the year 2020, 100% of the graduates for the year 2021 and 100% of the graduates for the year 2022 are employed in the field or in a closely related field and/or continued their education within one year of graduation.
+100% of graduates for the year 2021, 100% of graduates for the year 2022 and 87.5% of graduates for the year 2023 are employed in the field or in a closely related field and/or continued their education within one year of graduation.

 Program Outcomes: